Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzApplicationGatewayPathRuleConfig.md

 ### Example 1
 ```
-PS C:\>$Gateway = Get-AzureRmApplicationGateway -Name "ContosoApplicationGateway"
+PS C:\>$Gateway = Get-AzApplicationGateway -Name "ContosoApplicationGateway"
-PS C:\> $AddressPool = New-AzureRmApplicationGatewayBackendAddressPool -Name "ContosoAddressPool" -BackendIPAddresses "192.168.1.1", "192.168.1.2"
+PS C:\> $AddressPool = New-AzApplicationGatewayBackendAddressPool -Name "ContosoAddressPool" -BackendIPAddresses "192.168.1.1", "192.168.1.2"
-PS C:\> $HttpSettings = New-AzureRmApplicationGatewayBackendHttpSettings -Name "ContosoHttpSetings" -Port 80 -Protocol "Http" -CookieBasedAffinity "Disabled"
+PS C:\> $HttpSettings = New-AzApplicationGatewayBackendHttpSettings -Name "ContosoHttpSetings" -Port 80 -Protocol "Http" -CookieBasedAffinity "Disabled"
-PS C:\> $PathRuleConfig = New-AzureRmApplicationGatewayPathRuleConfig -Name "base" -Paths "/base" -BackendAddressPool $AddressPool -BackendHttpSettings $HttpSettings
+PS C:\> $PathRuleConfig = New-AzApplicationGatewayPathRuleConfig -Name "base" -Paths "/base" -BackendAddressPool $AddressPool -BackendHttpSettings $HttpSettings
-PS C:\> Add-AzureRmApplicationGatewayUrlPathMapConfig -ApplicationGateway $Gateway -Name "ContosoUrlPathMap" -PathRules $PathRuleConfig -DefaultBackendAddressPool $AddressPool -DefaultBackendHttpSettings $HttpSettings
+PS C:\> Add-AzApplicationGatewayUrlPathMapConfig -ApplicationGateway $Gateway -Name "ContosoUrlPathMap" -PathRules $PathRuleConfig -DefaultBackendAddressPool $AddressPool -DefaultBackendHttpSettings $HttpSettings
 ```

-These commands create a new application gateway path rule and then use the **Add-AzureRmApplicationGatewayUrlPathMapConfig** cmdlet to assign that rule to an application gateway.
+These commands create a new application gateway path rule and then use the **Add-AzApplicationGatewayUrlPathMapConfig** cmdlet to assign that rule to an application gateway.
 To do this, the first command creates an object reference to the gateway ContosoApplicationGateway.
 This object reference is stored in a variable named $Gateway.
 The next two commands create a backend address pool and a backend HTTP settings object; these objects (stored in the variables $AddressPool and $HttpSettings) are needed in order to create a path rule object.
 The fourth command creates the path rule object and is stored in a variable named $PathRuleConfig.
-The fifth command uses **Add-AzureRmApplicationGatewayUrlPathMapConfig** to add the configuration settings and the new path rule contained within those settings to ContosoApplicationGateway.
+The fifth command uses **Add-AzApplicationGatewayUrlPathMapConfig** to add the configuration settings and the new path rule contained within those settings to ContosoApplicationGateway.

 ## PARAMETERS

 ### -BackendAddressPool
 Specifies an object reference to a collection of backend address pool settings to be added to the gateway path rules configuration settings.
-You can create this object reference by using the New-AzureRmApplicationGatewayBackendAddressPool cmdlet and syntax similar to this:
+You can create this object reference by using the New-AzApplicationGatewayBackendAddressPool cmdlet and syntax similar to this:
-`$AddressPool = New-AzureRmApplicationGatewayBackendAddressPool -Name "ContosoAddressPool" -BackendIPAddresses "192.168.1.1", "192.168.1.2"`
+`$AddressPool = New-AzApplicationGatewayBackendAddressPool -Name "ContosoAddressPool" -BackendIPAddresses "192.168.1.1", "192.168.1.2"`
 The preceding command adds two IP addresses (192.16.1.1 and 192.168.1.2) to the address pool.
 Note that the IP address are enclosed in quote marks and separated by using commas.
 The resulting variable, $AddressPool, can then be used as the parameter value for the *DefaultBackendAddressPool* parameter.